- Personal Finance»

 1) Buy the local Sunday paper: Each Sunday manufacturers put coupon fliers into the papers.
 In some towns, the fliers may come on Saturdays, but whatever day your local newspaper has coupon fliers in them, buy at least one copy.
 This way you will have access to all the coupons that are coming out in your area.

 2) Clip ONE of every coupon.
 I know it sounds crazy, especially if it's a product you don't use.
-But in terms of sharing, you may have clipped a coupon for diapers that your neighbor could use, and they may have a coupon for cat food that you could use, and in this way, you can share the wealth of coupon savings.
+But regarding sharing, you may have clipped a coupon for diapers that your neighbor could use, and they may have a coupon for cat food that you could use, and in this way, you can share the wealth of coupon savings.
 File them in your large coupon holder...

 3) Have a large coupon holder.
 If you are going to clip one of every coupon in your newspaper week after week, then you will need a large container to hold them all.
 Some people use shoe boxes with cardboard dividers, or if they want something sturdier they use plastic Sterilite containers.